sparkflows/sparkflows-docs/docs/operations/installing-jdbc-drivers.rst

 Fire Insights has JDBC Processors for reading data from JDBC sources or writing to JDBC sinks.

-In order to connect to a JDBC source like Oracle/DB2/Postgres etc. the JDBC driver needs to be installed in Fire.
+In order to connect to a JDBC source like Oracle/DB2/Postgres etc. the JDBC driver needs to be installed in Fire Insights.

 Below are the steps for installing the JDBC driver :